-Ghost Fishing and its volunteer divers have long been skimming the floors of the North Sea, searching for shipwrecks and recovering ghost nets.
-Although our oceans are littered with various forms of waste, these wreckage sites are often breeding grounds for marine life, and frequently kill wildlife that attempt to nest there from net entanglement.
+Ghost Diving and its volunteers have long been skimming the floors of the North Sea, searching for shipwrecks and recovering ghost nets.
+Although our oceans are littered with various forms of waste, these wreckage sites are often breeding grounds for marine life.
+Unfortunately, the wildlife often gets killed from net entanglement while trying to breed.

-For years, Ghost Fishing had no place or purpose for the nets; however, Aquafil, a fiber manufacturing company, became interested in the possibility of transforming the nets into a recycled fiber to make fabrics and carpets.
-This recycled net fiber became known as Econyl, a high-quality yarn made from the recycled nets, which is itself infinitely recyclable, and can be used to create products such as swimwear, sportswear and socks.
+For years, Ghost Diving had no place or purpose for the nets; however, Aquafil, a fiber manufacturing company, became interested in the possibility of transforming the nets into a recycled fiber to make fabrics and carpets.
+This recycled net fiber became known as ECONYL, a high-quality yarn made from the recycled nets and other nylon waste.
+The yarn is infinitely recyclable and can be used to create products such as swimwear, sportswear, socks and more.

 “Healthy Seas in an open initiative with a learning by doing approach.
 We are open to new partnerships and creative ideas!
 We have many plans for the coming years, and hope to be more involved in the decision-making process at a European Union level, as well as being more active in education,” said Veronika.